 Access to information and technology is seen as a threat to traditional customs, and hordes of visitors are thought as the cause why those customs are now more of a show than a reality.
-Think about the indigenous tribes in the Amazons (especially in Iquitos) or in touristy Africa (like the Masai people), that built villages only to get the tourists to see their ‘exotic’ lives.
+Think about the indigenous tribes in the Amazons (especially in Iquitos) or in touristy Africa (like the Masai people in the Serengeti), that built villages only to get the tourists to see their ‘exotic’ lives.

 But change is not new.
 It’s much older than all those customs and traditions.
 Every civilization’s development has been influenced by peoples from other parts of the world.
 And travelers are not a new thing either.
 Sure, the numbers have increased immensely, but they have existed for centuries.
 Think of Ibn Battuta, Marco Polo, Guru Nanak or Jeanne Baré, and then tell me it’s a 20th century activity.

 Tradition is a dynamic phenomenon, and not necessarily all traditions are good.
 But when you complain about the changes, are you doing so because a place is failing at fulfilling your ideals of how exotic it should be, or because you’re really concerned about the people?
 Is it really bad for them to have access to internet, smartphones, or branded clothes?

 Development comes ingrained in human nature.
 That’s why we were happy to discover fire and the invent the wheel, to learn to use minerals, and to grow vegetables.
 I often find myself longing for a simpler life, in the mountains far away from capitalism.
 But then I get annoyed at the slow wifi and remember that there’s a lot to be grateful about modern times.